1jour1vin

 Wine rated (2023 guide) 17/20

-The nose is fleshy, spicy, rich with notes of game, blood, and iron.
-The palate is ripe and round with an opulent texture—firm, succulent tannins that are well integrated.
-The fruit is dark, fleshy, gamey, and spicy.
-A full finish with moderate acidity and a dense, dark finish.
-Well-balanced, but a little imposing!
+The nose is full-bodied, spicy, and rich, with notes of game, blood, and iron.
+The palate is ripe and round with an opulent texture—firm, succulent tannins that are well-integrated.
+The fruit is dark, full-bodied, gamey, and spicy.
+The finish is full-bodied with moderate acidity and a dense, dark aftertaste.
+Well-balanced, but a bit imposing!

 Vinous